 Eat a Healthy Diet

 Chronic pain, particularly back pain, often means spending hours sitting – or laying – on the couch, eating way too many snacks.
 But research says that what you eat can actually have an effect on the amount of pain you feel.
-So, put down the soda, Oreos, and chips and trade them for foods that could help alleviate your chronic pain.
+Put down the soda, Oreos, and chips and trade them for foods that could help alleviate your chronic pain.

 Get a Massage